4 Paths to Service-Led Growth

 Integrate a mature technology

-Early adopters and the early majority are not the only target for service-led growth.
+Early adopters and the early majority are not the only targets for service-led growth.
 Mature technologies, where the underlying functionality is well understood, are often a good target.
-These technologies have often been open sourced.
-Some people associate open source with cutting edge technologies, and this is sometimes true.
-But open source is more likely to be found in well established technologies and platforms.
-This is true of operating systems like Linux, databases like PostgreSQL and even learning management systems like Moodle and Totara.
+These technologies have often been open-sourced.
+Some people associate open source with cutting-edge technologies, and this is sometimes true.
+However open source is more likely to be found in well-established technologies and platforms.
+This is true of operating systems like Linux, databases like PostgreSQL, and even learning management systems like Moodle and Totara.

 These mature technologies all support vibrant service-led growth companies.
 The largest success story is probably Red Hat Linux, which grew to be a public company before being acquired by IBM (one of the masters of service-led growth) for $34 billion in 2019.

-Professional services companies looking to execute on a service-led growth strategy do not need to jump into technology development.
-An alternative is to bring together a suite of open source projects, integrate them, support them with business processes and ensure that value is being delivered over time.
+Professional services companies looking to execute a service-led growth strategy do not need to jump into technology development.
+An alternative is to bring together a suite of open-source projects, integrate them, support them with business processes, and ensure that value is being delivered over time.

 Previous